lab0-cc/0WM-Models/README.md

 [<img src="images/AP-Mount-Zyxel-supported.png" alt="Zyxel AP mount on the build plate" height=300px />](images/AP-Mount-Zyxel-supported.png)

-The AP mount is assembled with the AP by locking it in place in the AP’s dedicated wall-mount slot.
-The overall locking is a bit loose, hence the need for a non-flexible resin.
+The AP mount is assembled with the AP by sliding it in place in the AP’s dedicated wall-mount slot.

 <img src="images/AP-Mount-Zyxel+AP.png" alt="AP mount and AP" height=300px />